BabyKangaroo117/Frugl-APP/Frugl.md

 - SVC – GitHub
 # Challenge to Overcome

+## APIs

 One of the main challenges for us to overcome is being able to find enough companies that offer APIs for us to be able to compare prices.
 We want to be able to provide an accurate result for the cheapest grocery store item in a user's location.
 The technical aspect of calling all the API’s and sorting through the data is also going to be a challenge because each API is going to have a different means of collecting the data.
 In addition, search a user makes on our app will require querying a particular multiple times, we will have to consider an approach that offloads some of the burden on our vendors’ APIs.

+## Search & Fuzzy Search
+users may not necessarily know the exact product they are looking for and may make a general search (paper towels instead of bounty paper towels).
+The App should understand this and return results constrained by the specifics of the users request.
+We may need to categorize common items into different categories or possilby use an NLP model to extract the information we'd need to make searches.